-amount of melt in the magma chambers but rather invert directly for the effective density difference between the chamber and surrounding rocks, as this is the key parameter that controls gravity anomalies.
-If the density of the melt and that of the solid rock within the mush chamber is known, we can retrieve melt content from it [e.g., 47].
-In doing this, we make the implicit assumption that the melt content within each of the partially molten chambers in our model setup is constant.
-In nature, it is quite possible that the melt content within the chambers varies as well, and our approach should thus be considered to only catch the first order effects on both the gravity field and the dynamics of the system.
+For the inversions, we assume that the overall largescale geometry of the Yellowstone magmatic system does not change, particularly with respect to the shape of the reservoirs and the structure of the layers.
+Since the buoyancy force is a major driving force controlling surface uplift, we will first constrain the density structure of the model by fitting the gravity anomaly (figure 1).
+We change the effective densities of the two reservoirs, while keeping the densities of the surrounding crusts fixed (and computed from phase diagrams).
+The melt content of the mush reservoirs influences the effective density of the reservoirs.
+In this work we will not investigate the exact amount of melt in the magma reservoirs but rather invert directly for the effective density difference between the reservoir and surrounding rocks, as this is the key parameter that controls gravity anomalies.
+If the density difference between the crystal-free magma (i.e. melt phase) and the solid rock end-member is known, we can retrieve melt content from it (e.g. [11]).
+In doing this, we make the implicit assumption that the melt content within each of the reservoirs in our model setup is constant in space and time.
+In nature, it is quite possible that the melt content within the reservoirs varies as well, and our approach should thus be considered to only catch the first order effects on both the gravity field and the dynamics of the system.
 Gravity anomalies are well known to be non-unique with respect to the relative density and geometry of the anomaly.
-[24] showed that using a joint geodynamic inversion of surface velocities and gravity data reduces the ambiguities of the inverse problem, that is why we additionally perform an inversion for the surface velocities through changing the viscosities of the layers.
+[10] showed that using a joint geodynamic inversion of surface velocities and gravity data reduces the ambiguities of the inverse problem, that is why we additionally perform an inversion for the surface velocities through changing the viscosities of the layers.
 For the gravity inversion, we compute the misfit between the data and the simulation at each parameter combination.
-Our reference gravity field is based on the density profile at a vertical boundary of the domain, excluding magma chambers and the mantle plume.
-The only free parameters in this setup are the effective densities of the two chambers, which makes it a computationally efficient problem permitting a grid search inversion.
+Our reference gravity field is based on the density profile at a vertical boundary of the domain, excluding magma reservoirs and the mantle plume.
+The only free parameters in this setup are the effective densities of the two reservoirs, which makes it a computationally efficient problem, permitting a grid search inversion.

-To obtain a good starting guess for the velocity inversion, we first compute the sensitivities of the surface velocities to the changes in material parameters, and identify those of them that have biggest influence on the results.
+To obtain a good starting guess for the velocity inversion, we first compute the sensitivities of the surface velocities to the changes in material parameters, and identify those that have largest influence on the results.
 This is accomplished by computing and comparing the adjoint scaling exponents for each material parameter as described in section (IIB).
 We found that there are 8 parameters that are crucial, and we therefore restricted our inversion to these ones.

 The actual inversion for the surface velocities combines the adjoint gradients with gradient descent inversion framework that includes a line search algorithm.
-The gradient-based inversions (in contrast to e.g. grid search) are characterized by inability to map all parameter combinations, but instead follow the gradient towards the next (local) best fit.
-The advantage is that it makes the inversions computationally tractable, but the disadvantage is that it is not guaranteed to converge to the global minimum.
+The gradient-based inversions (in contrast to e.g. grid search) are characterized by an inability to map all parameter combinations, but instead follow the gradient towards the next (local) best fit.
+The advantage is that it makes the inversions computationally more efficient, but the disadvantage is that it is not guaranteed to converge to the global minimum.